cturek/home/docs/index.md

 I contributed to the Floating-Point Chapter in *RISC-V System-on-Chip Design* by Harris, Stine, Thompson, and Harris, to be published by Elsevier, 2024.

-I co-wrote *Digit Selection for Recurrence Division and Square Root* by Harris, Stine, Nannarelli, Ercegovac, Parry, and Turek (link coming soon).
+I co-wrote *Digit Selection for Recurrence Division and Square Root* by Harris, Stine, Nannarelli, Ercegovac, Parry, and Turek, submitted to IEEE Transactions on Computers and awaiting approval.

-I am going to co-write a paper on a combined integer and floating point division, remainder, and square root module this spring.

 ## Violin